 [In Stage 2 we plan to discuss the following:

-(1) we measured reputational concern after manipulation/random assignment to conditions.
-Controlling for reputational concern when analyzing condition effects can potentially create a bias (see Montgomery et al., 2018).
-This is a limitation we have to accept.
+We measured reputational concern after manipulation/random assignment to conditions.
+Controlling for post-treatment variables when estimating treatment effects can potentially create a bias (see Montgomery et al., 2018).
+This is a limitation that we decide to accept.

-(2) the potential limitation of an online study, given evidence showing that moral licensing is more prominent under explicit observation.
+Online studies can be inherently limited given evidence showing that moral licensing is more prominent under explicit observation.

-(3) discussing the shift of scale use from -3 to 3 to 3 to 3.

-(4) Addressing the issue of trait reputational concern after the experimental manipulation as possibly biasing the analyses of H3 and H4.

-(5) discussing the possibility of racist and sexist attitudes being different between the original and the replication sample (see, e.g., Eagly et al., 2020, 10.1037/amp0000494)]
+Racism and sexism can be different between the original and the replication sample (see, e.g., Eagly et al., 2020, 10.1037/amp0000494)

+Is it sensible to exclude participants who favor candidates from disadvantaged groups?

+There is a need for more direct testing of the “altering interpretation” account as the underlying mechanism for the moral credential effect.

+We will reiterate the limitation that we did not plan our sample size for the extension hypotheses.]

 References